prusnak/rusnak.io/about.md

 ----

-Pavol Rusnak is Co-Founder and CTO of SatoshiLabs, where he is overseeing the development of open-source software and hardware projects that strengthen the power and independence of an individual.
+Pavol Rusnak is Co-Founder of SatoshiLabs, where he is overseeing the development of open-source software and hardware projects that strengthen the power and independence of an individual.
 Along with his everyday work, he is also very interested in